solo-io/solo-cop/blogs/workspaces/README.md

 ![Static Workspace](./images/static-workspace.png)

+### Global Workspace
-* **Global Workspace** - In some cases it may be easier to include all services within the same workspace.
+In some cases it may be easier to include all services within the same workspace.
 This means that they all share the same service discovery policies and security.
 This is only recommended for beginners learning gloo mesh as long term **it may have potential performance issues**.

 ```yaml
 apiVersion: admin.gloo.solo.io/v2